thestormforge/optimize-controller/docs/redskyctl/redskyctl_generate_rbac.md

 ### Options

 ```
+      --cluster-role           Generate a cluster role. (default true)
+      --cluster-role-binding   When generating a cluster role, also generate a cluster role binding. (default true)
   -f, --filename string        File that contains the experiment to extract roles from.
   -h, --help                   help for rbac
       --include-names          Include resource names in the generated role.
   -o, --output format          Output format.
 One of: json|yaml (default "yaml")
       --role-name string       Name of the cluster role to generate (default is to use a generated name).
 ```

 ### Options inherited from parent commands